Open your control panel. (Click the Start button in the lower left corner of your screen,

-Now on the "Add Input Language" window, follow these steps:
+Now on the "Add Input Language" window, choose Japanese from the Input Language list.

 Back to the Text Services and Input Languages window, do these two steps: